 The hydroponics industry is growing in importance to the agricultural sector.
 While many hobby farmers use hydroponics, several large-scale vertical farming companies also use this technique, as do those in the marijuana industry.

-However, for our focus, we'll concentrate on the companies that make and distribute hydroponics products.
+However, our focus will be the companies that make and distribute hydroponics products.
 While it's a small list, those looking at how to invest in the sector have some interesting options.

 Here's a closer look at these top hydroponic stocks.